Tommy Emmanuel

 William Thomas Emmanuel AM (born 31 May 1955) is an Australian guitarist.
-Regarded as one of the greatest acoustic guitarists of all time, he is known for his complex fingerstyle technique, energetic performances and use of percussive effects on the instrument.
-Originally a session player in many bands, Emmanuel carved out his own style as a solo artist, releasing many award-winning albums and singles.
-In June 2010 Emmanuel was appointed a Member of the Order of Australia (AM), and in 2011 he was inducted into the Australian Roll of Renown.
+Originally a session player in many bands, he has released many award-winning recordings as a solo artist.
+In June 2010, Emmanuel was appointed a Member of the Order of Australia (AM); in 2011, he was inducted into the Australian Roll of Renown.
+In 2019, he was listed by MusicRadar as the best acoustic guitarist in the world.

 Life and career

 One of six children, Emmanuel was born in Muswellbrook, New South Wales, Australia, in 1955.
 He received his first guitar in 1959 at age four and was taught by his mother to accompany her playing lap steel guitar.
 In 1961, at the age of six, he heard Chet Atkins playing on the radio.
 He vividly remembers that moment and said it greatly inspired him as a musician.

 By the age of six, he was a working professional musician.
 Recognizing the musical talents of Emmanuel and his older brother, Phil, their father created a family band, sold their home, and took his family on the road.
 With the family living in two station wagons, much of Emmanuel's childhood was spent touring Australia, playing rhythm guitar, and rarely going to school.
 After their father died in 1966, Australian Country Music star Buddy Williams approached the family and asked permission to take the Emmanuel brothers on the road with his touring show travelling around Australia.
 Tommy Emmanuel would go on to record a number of Buddy Williams albums in the early 1970s.
-Eventually, the New South Wales Department of Education insisted that the Emmanuel children had to go to school regularly.
+The family settled in Parkes, New South Wales after the New South Wales Department of Education insisted that the Emmanuel children had to go to school regularly.

-The Emmanuels eventually settled in Parkes.
-Tommy Emmanuel eventually moved to Sydney, where he was noticed nationally when he won a string of talent contests in his teen years.
+In his teen years, Tommy Emmanuel moved to Sydney, and was noticed nationally when he won a string of talent contests.
 By the late 1970s, he was playing drums with his brother Phil in the group Goldrush as well as doing session work on numerous albums and jingles.
 He gained further prominence in the late 1970s as the lead guitarist in the Southern Star Band, the backing group for vocalist Doug Parkinson.
 During 1986–1988 and 1995, he joined the lineup of the leading New Zealand/Australian 1970s rock group Dragon that had reformed in 1982, touring widely with them, including a 1987 tour with Tina Turner; he left the group to embark on a solo career.